hughpyle/ASR33/gpt2/README.md

-# Language AI and a Teletype
+# Exploring language AI with a Teletype terminal

 In early May, [OpenAI](https://openai.com/) released their "medium-sized" [text-generating language model](https://openai.com/blog/better-language-models/) named GPT-2, trained on millions of Web pages.
 The "small" model with 117M parameters can generate some quite realistic text, and the 345M "medium" model produces text that sometimes seems very natural and coherent.